0simp/AviaPlugins/README.md

 Allows you to set slowmode for channels (IN SECONDS)

+**IMPORTANT:**

+Typing in the slowmode input box will not enable the save and reset buttons.
+To get around this, type something into one of the other boxes (eg description) and press backspace in that box to undo it

 # UpdateChecker

 Adds an update checker for local plugins and the ability to install any updates it finds